Express Yourself (Madonna song): Synopsis

 The video opens with the view of a city populated with skyscrapers, intermingling railway lines and aero-crafts.
 Steam blows out of the funnels of a factory as big machines are shown.
-Madonna, wearing black lingerie, appears on the back of a statue of an angry looking swan, and utters the line: "Come on girls, do you believe in love?"
+Madonna, wearing black lingerie, appears on the back of a statue of a phoenix which symbolizes rebirth and utters the line: "Come on girls, do you believe in love?"
 This is followed by the chorus, showing the interiors of the factory where the workers slave at the machines, as rain pours incessantly on them.
 Amidst the smoke filled environment, the chiseled torso of the male workers are shown, as they strip off their shirts, with water splashing all around.
 Madonna is then shown in a light-green gown, holding a black cat in her lap, looking across the factory from her sitting room of her penthouse office.
 As she sings the first verse, the workers perform choreographed dance routine inside the factory.
-Madonna lies down on a sofa and the cat escapes from her lap, as her singing reaches the owner of the factory, through a series of speakers.
+Madonna lies down on a sofa and the cat escapes from her lap, as her singing reaches the co-owner of the factory, through a series of speakers.
 He becomes nervous hearing her voice and looks down to find one of the workers staring up and looking for the source of the voice.

 With the beginning of the second verse, Madonna moves into her bedroom, wearing a very feminine lingerie looking outfit.
 She moves behind different white screens and dances in suggestive manner, her silhouette reflecting it from the other side of the screens.
 In the meantime the worker continues to think about Madonna's voice and dreams of her eyes amidst smokes.
 He then sees Madonna standing atop a long flight of stairs inside the factory, wearing a pinstripe suit and displaying a monocle glass.
 She dances on a platform, holding her crotch sometimes, and briefly tears open her jacket to expose her bra, as two men pull at levers beside the steps.
-In the meantime, the owner of the factory listens to live musicians in his room, with a remote control, as Madonna is shown lying naked on her bed, with one end of a chain attached to her neck, the other end going long down into the factory.
+In the meantime, the co-owner of the factory listens to live musicians in his room, with a remote control, as Madonna is shown lying naked on her bed, with one end of a chain attached to her neck, the other end going long down into the factory.
 As the owner leers at the musicians in the room, the worker is shown caressing Madonna's cat, while looking up expectantly towards her room.
-Perhaps the owner in a suit is Madonna's husband and she is trying to escape him.
+Perhaps the co-owner in a suit is Madonna's husband and she is trying to escape him.